 SCHEME_ADMINISTRATOR The Scheme Administrator, the IHO.
 Only digitally signed catalogues with a certificate authenticated by the scheme administrator may be loaded onto the ECDIS.

-ST field values using the role OTHER_DATA_PRODUCER (or any other value, or those not conforming to the CN MRN format above) represent data or catalogue content which is "unofficial".
+ST field values using the role OTHER_DATA_PRODUCER (or any other value not in the list above, or those not conforming to the CN MRN format above) represent data or catalogue content which is non official.

 Supplemental display items